andybalham/blog-source-code/blog-posts/lambda-destinations.md

 To test our state machine, we deploy the construct as part of an [Integration Test Stack](TODO) and create a [unit test](TODO) to invoke it asynchronously.

 > If we invoke the Lambda function synchronously, then we will get a `200 - Success` response.
 However, the 'success' Destination will not be invoked and our state machine will not run.
 I wondered if we could use the [AWS Lambda context object](https://docs.aws.amazon.com/lambda/latest/dg/nodejs-context.html) to see if we could check within a Lambda function if it had been invoked synchronously or not.
 However, as far as I could tell, this is not currently possible.
 So if we intend for a Lambda function to only be called asynchronously, then we need to be careful to only invoke it asynchronously.
-We cannot assert the calling method within the Lambda function itself.
+We cannot assert how the Lambda function is being called from within the Lambda function itself.

 Looking at the AWS Console we can see that one of our queue contains a message: